Agentic Exploration of Physics Models

-{\bf Dynamics of Waves and Fields} -- A fundamental cornerstone of the physical description of nature is the notion of dynamics of many degrees of freedom arranged in an extended space, with locality and translational invariance as guiding principles.
+A fundamental cornerstone of the physical description of nature is the notion of dynamics of many degrees of freedom arranged in an extended space, with locality and translational invariance as guiding principles.
 These lead naturally to the evolution equations of fields and waves, which also form the basis of the most fundamental theories we have.
-We ask the LLM agent to explore this domain by providing access to `experimental' runs where the agent is allowed to set up an arbitrary initial configuration of a field $\phi$ and observe the subsequent dynamics $\phi(x,t)$ that is governed by a classical evolution equation unknown to the agent.
-The agent may aid its analysis by running simulations for arbitrary hypothesized field equations.
-In the present incarnation of this scenario, we specialized to 1d field equations (with correspondingly lower numerical effort for a single run) for a complex field $\phi$.
+We ask the LLM agent to explore this domain by providing access to experimental runs where the agent can set up an arbitrary initial configuration of a field $\phi$ and observe the subsequent dynamics $\phi(x,t)$ that is governed by a classical evolution equation unknown to the agent.
+The agent is provided only with information about the system’s topology: \textit{`This physical system consists of a complex-valued field evolving on 100 discrete coupled nodes.
+The nodes are arranged in 1D with periodic boundary conditions, i.e.\ the first and last node are neighbors.'} As before, the agent is asked to implement a function that reproduces the experimental observations.
 Examples that we tested the agent on include the nonlinear Schrödinger equation, describing the dynamics of matter waves of interacting atoms or light waves subject to nonlinearities, and the time-dependent Ginzburg-Landau equation, describing the evolution of an order parameter field, e.g.\ in a superconductor, relaxing to its thermodynamic equilibrium configuration.